-- 85. The Council, which has significant deprivation levels, understandably has an ambitious Corporate Plan.
-This is set against a background of severe funding reductions, and the need to provide good services to the many visitors, residents and businesses. - 86.
-The delivery of the individual schemes in the Capital Programme are directly linked to the original approval and business case for each individual project which has an assigned project manager responsible for delivery. - 87.
+- 69. The delivery of the individual schemes in the Capital Programme are directly linked to the original approval and business case for each individual project which has an assigned project manager responsible for delivery. - 70.
 As part of the quarterly financial update report the performance of individual projects are presented to Overview and Scrutiny along with all other financial performance.